Bounds for Rankin--Selberg integrals and quantum unique ergodicity for powerful levels: Local calculations

 \end{itemize}

-\begin{remark} All supercuspidal representations for $p \neq 2$ are dihedral, i.e., they are constructed via the Weil representation from a quadratic extension $E$ of $F$ and a non-Galois-invariant character $\xi$ of $E^\times$.
-Such a representation is of Type 1 if $E/F$ is unramified, and of Type 2 if $E/F$ is ramified.
-If $p=2$ there exist non-dihedral supercuspidals; these are also of Type 2. \end{remark}
+\begin{remark} If $p$ is odd, then each supercuspidal representation is dihedral, i.e., constructed via the Weil representation from a quadratic extension $E$ of $F$ and a non-$\Gal(E/F)$-invariant character $\xi$ of $E^\times$.
+Such representations are of Type 1 if $E/F$ is unramified and of Type 2 if $E/F$ is ramified.
+If $p$ is even, there exist non-dihedral supercuspidals; these are also of Type 2. \end{remark}